-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 Enclosure: Closed-back | Driver: Dynamic | Frequency response: 10 – 28,000Hz | Mic: Yes, not detachable | Connectivity: Wired | Weight: 275g

-You won’t find a good open-back gaming headset for less than $50, so if you’re on a tight budget and need a built-in mic, you’ll have to compromise on sound quality.
+You won't find a good open-back gaming headset for less than $50, so if you're on a tight budget and need a built-in mic, you'll have to compromise on sound quality.
 With that in mind, the HyperX Cloud Stinger 2 is a decent buy for $40 or so.
-It gets the comfort part right, as its pleather ear cups don’t clamp down hard and have enough soft padding where it counts.
-Its mic makes voices sound relatively clear and accurate as well.
-In fact, the mic is a clear step up over the Astro A40's, though it's not detachable.
+It gets the comfort part right, as its pleather ear cups don't clamp down hard and have enough soft padding where it counts.
+Its mic makes voices sound relatively clear and accurate as well, though it's not detachable.

 The Cloud Stinger 2 has a V-shaped sound signature, which is to say it exaggerates the bass and treble while recessing the mids.
-It’s not bad for what it is, and it’ll definitely give action scenes a heavy dose of boom.
-But the upper-bass is bumped to the point where it may get tiring over time, and you lose some of the fine details you’d hear on our other picks.
-Since this is a cheap closed-back headset, the Cloud Stinger 2 doesn’t sound nearly as wide as the pairs above, nor is it as nuanced about positioning sounds accurately.
-All of that makes it less than ideal for competitive games, though it can still sound “fun” with many other titles.
+It's not bad for what it is, and it'll definitely give action scenes a heavy dose of boom.
+But the upper-bass is bumped to the point where it may get tiring over time, and you lose some of the fine details you'd hear on our other picks.
+Since this is a cheap closed-back headset, the Cloud Stinger 2 doesn't sound nearly as wide as many of the pairs above, nor is it as nuanced about positioning sounds accurately.
+All of that makes it less than ideal for competitive games, though it can still sound "fun" with many other titles.

 Beyond that, the plastic design feels cheapish.
 Its cable isn't removable, and it doesn't block much outside noise despite having a closed-back design.
 Nevertheless, you have to pick your battles in this price range.
 The Cloud Stinger 2 is flawed, but it does enough well to be a good headset for certain budget-conscious buyers.